sitefinitysteve/nativescript-auth0/README.md

 - Setup the allowed providers, what you pick here is what AUTOMATICALLY shows up on the login box (so cool and easy)
 - Make sure you have an allowed callback url per the [docs](https://auth0.com/docs/quickstart/native-mobile/ios-objc/aspnet-webapi#before-starting)

+Credentials for iOS are set in the apps info.plist.

+- Replace DOMAIN-GOES-HERE with your auth0 domain
+- Replace CLIENTID-GOES-HERE with your auth0 clientId, note the URLScheme needs an a0 prefix, find replace should just work.

 ## iOS
 Initalize on load in app.js, put this before application.start();